null

 What are centipedes?

 Centipedes have flat, elongated bodies, and range in size from ⅙ inches to 6½ inches long or longer.
-While their name means "100 legs", centipedes can have anywhere from 15 to 177 pairs of legs depending on the species, with each segment containing one pair.
-Centipedes are found in several colors, but brown and reddish-orange are the most common color patterns.
+While their name means "100 legs," centipedes can have anywhere from 15 to 177 pairs of legs depending on the species, with each segment containing one pair.
+Centipedes are found in several colors, but brown and reddish-orange are the most common.

 What are house centipedes?

 House centipedes are generally solitary, so infestations are rare.
-They can be found living in damp areas of the house, like basements, closets, and bathrooms.
-Sometimes they can even be found in tubs and sinks.
-During the warmer months, they may also be found in attics and crawl spaces.
-They are most active at night and hide during the day in floor drains or under cardboard boxes.
+They can be found crawling around damp areas of the house, like basements, closets and bathrooms.
+Sometimes they even try hiding in tubs and sinks.
+During the warmer months, they may also try out your attic or crawl spaces.
+These bugs are most active at night and hide during the day in floor drains or under cardboard boxes.

 What do house centipedes eat?

-House centipedes are active hunters and are constantly looking for prey.
-Many people would consider them beneficial to find inside homes because they kill the truly unwelcome pest insects.
-They will kill and eat silverfish, roaches, spiders, moths, flies, and even termites, in addition to other insects.
-Consequently, if you frequently find centipedes in your house, it may be a sign of a bigger pest problem.
+House centipedes are active hunters that constantly search for prey.
+Many people consider them beneficial to find inside homes because they kill and eat unwelcome pest insects, like silverfish, roaches, spiders, moths, flies and even termites.
+Unfortunately, that also means finding centipedes in your house may be a sign of a bigger pest problem.

 How do I get rid of centipedes in my house?

 Centipedes don't really leave any evidence that indicates they are in your home.
 Instead of building a nest, they find a new hiding place each day.
-You are most likely to accidentally find a house centipede resting on a wall, darting out from their hiding place, or trapped in a sink or tub.
+You are most likely to find a house centipede by accident—either resting on a wall, darting out from their hiding place or trapped in a sink or tub.

-To get rid of centipedes in your home, thoroughly clean damp areas of your house, like the basement, bathroom, or attic, and remove their hiding places.
+To get rid of centipedes in your house, thoroughly clean damp areas of your house, like the basement, bathroom or attic, and remove their hiding places.
 You can kill centipedes you find with Ortho® Home Defense Max® Indoor Insect Barrier with Extended Reach Comfort Wand®.
 The product can also be used to create a barrier of protection around door and window casings and along baseboards.
-To control centipedes hiding in tight places, use Ortho® Home Defense® Insect Killer for Cracks & Crevices.
-You can also simply vacuum up centipedes when you find them, then seal and dispose of the vacuum bag to keep them from escaping.

 How do I prevent future centipede problems?

+• Reduce moisture.
 Centipedes prefer moist, high-humidity environments to live.
-To eliminate these areas, repair water leaks, use dehumidifiers to keep basements dry, and run exhaust fans in bathrooms and attics to help eliminate excess moisture.
+To eliminate these areas, repair water leaks, use dehumidifiers to keep basements dry and run exhaust fans in bathrooms and attics to help eliminate excess moisture.

-Centipedes will seek out spaces that provide protection.
-Reducing clutter in basements, crawlspaces, and attics will limit their ability to hide.
-Outside, move pile of leaves, grass clippings, and firewood away from the house.
+• Remove clutter.
+Reducing clutter in basements, crawl spaces and attics will limit a centipede's options for hiding places.
+Outside, move piles of leaves, grass clippings and firewood away from the house.

-Seal holes, cracks, and gaps around the outside of your house to keep centipedes and other insect pests from getting inside.
+• Seal entryways.
+Seal holes, cracks and gaps around the outside of your house to keep centipedes and other insect pests from getting inside.
 Repairing tears in screens and adding weather stripping to doors and windows also helps keep unwanted pests out.

-Apply Ortho® Home Defense® Insect Killer for Indoor & Perimeter to door and window casings, along baseboards, and outdoors around the perimeter of your house to create a barrier that helps keep unwanted pests out.
+• Create a barrier.
+Apply Ortho® Home Defense® Insect Killer for Indoor & Perimeter to door and window casings, along baseboards and outdoors around the perimeter of your house to create a barrier that helps keep unwanted pests out.